-When the upper end of linea aspera is tracked upward, its inner and outer lips diverge and enclose a triangular posterior surface in the upper 1-third of the shaft.
+When the upper end of linea aspera is tracked upward, its inner and outer lips diverge and enclose a triangular posterior surface in the upper one-third of the shaft.
 The inner (medial) lip becomes constant with the coil line and the outer (lateral) lip becomes constant with the gluteal tuberosity, which goes up to the root of greater trochanter.

-- When the lower end of linea aspera is followed downward, its inner and outer lips, diverge below, and enclose a triangular popliteal surface in the lower 1-third of the shaft.
+- When the lower end of linea aspera is followed downward, its inner and outer lips, diverge below, and enclose a triangular popliteal surface in the lower one-third of the shaft.
 The inner (medial) lip becomes constant with the medial supracondylar line, which finishes at the adductor tubercle.
 The outer (lateral) lip becomes constant with Lateral supra condylar line.
 So, strictly speaking, the shaft presents 5 surfaces- anterior, medial, lateral, upper posterior, and lower posterior (popliteal surface).

-Borders And Surfaces of The Shaft of Femur
+Borders and Surfaces of The Shaft of Femur